-A strip plot such as this can still give you an idea about the distribution of data.
-For example, the dots are drawn semi-transparently so that darker areas indicate there are multiple data points close together.
+A strip plot like this can already give you an idea about the distribution of data.
+For example, the dots are drawn semi-transparently so that darker areas indicate where there are many data points close together.

 3.3.
 Add box plot